radius-project/design-notes/architecture/2024-09-flux-controller.md

 -->

 **Non-goal: Support for other GitOps tools**

 This design is focused on supporting Flux.
 Support for other GitOps tools (such as ArgoCD) is out of scope for this design and will be considered in a future design.
 The design principles outlined here may be applicable to other GitOps tools, but the implementation details will be specific to Flux.

+**Non-goal: Re-implement Bicep compiler features.**

+The Bicep compiler is a separate component that is responsible for compiling Bicep manifests into ARM templates.
+This design is doing as much as possible to leverage the existing Bicep compiler and not re-implement its features.

 ### User scenarios